Why REACH homework?

 One Free HomeWork 'pass' each trimester

 Good for one additional evening to complete an assignment, if needed.
 If the pass is unused at the end of trimester, the student earns 5 tally points.

 How will I know if my child has homework?

-Your child will write the homework, which is posted on the whiteboard, and its due date in their assignment notebook.
-Homework and due dates will also be posted on the main page of this website on the right column.
+Your child will write the homework and its due date in their assignment notebook.
+Homework and due dates will also be posted on the main page of this website daily.

 How often do the students receive homework?